darey-io/tooling/README.md

 ## Introduction Welcome to our build.
 Steps noted.
 Waiting for Confirmation.
 XXYLUX
 This is a Dockerfile to build a debian based container image running nginx and php-fpm 7.3.x / 7.2.x / 7.1.x / 7.0.x & Composer.

 ### Versioning : Ensuring we are able to keep track.
 This hsould work mmjmtdtty.
-This is about to work
+This is about to work and get us going
 | Docker Tag | GitHub Release | Nginx Version | PHP Version | Debian Version |
 |-----|-------|-----|--------|--------|
 | latest | master Branch |1.17.2 | 7.3.8 | buster |